sagor1155/learn_java/docs/miscellaneous.md

   - Boilerplate – we must introduce getters for all properties and setters for most, much of this might be unnecessary
   - Zero-argument Constructor – we often need arguments in our constructors to ensure the object gets instantiated in a valid state, but the Java Bean standard requires us to provide a zero-argument constructor

-For more details check the references.
+For more details please read the references.

 #### Ref:
 - https://www.baeldung.com/java-pojo-class